tomat/react-reflorp/README.md

 - `parentEntity` - `EntityConfiguration`: The configuration for the parent entity, if any
 - `entity` - `string`: The name of this entity type (i e `board`)
 - `plural` - `string`: The plural name of this entity type as configured by you (i e `boards`)

+# Known limitations

+## Two levels of entities, no multiple parents

+We currently only support two levels of entities, and an entity can not have multiple parents.
+You can still use a custom `getUrl` function to achieve this to some extent, via the `query` property, but it won't be as smooth.

+# PromiseState

+Internally we use the excellent `PromiseState` class from Refetch, which is fully documented [over here](https://github.com/heroku/react-refetch/blob/master/docs/api.md#promisestate).
+The Reflorp state objects are basically just wrappers around one or more `PromiseState` objects.

 # Support